 This hot corn dip was quite the hit.
 No matter how much I lacked card play acumen, I surely made up for it with my savory dips!
 I suppose that pretty much sums up my card playing strategy, doesn’t it?

 Be sure to check out my post on how to cook corn on the cob to make this recipe with fresh corn!

 - 2 tablespoons poblano pepper, chopped

 - splash lime juice

-In a bowl, combine half of the bacon, corn, peppers, pimentos, mayo, sour cream, cheese, cumin, chile powder, salt and lime juice, stir.
-Arrange dip in a small skillet or baking dish.
+- In a bowl, combine the corn, half of the bacon, poblano, pimentos, cilantro, mayo, sour cream, cheese, and seasoning.
+Stir in a splash of juice.

 - Pour mixture into a casserole dish or a cast iron skillet.
 Top the corn dip with the remaining crumbled bacon.
 Broil for 3 minutes.

 - Garnish with cilantro before serving.